Blog > Compliance > Legal and Liability Issues in Suicide Care for Clinicians

 How ICANotes Supports Suicide Risk Workflows

-ICANotes helps clinicians turn best-practice suicide care into a repeatable, well-documented workflow—from validated screening to structured assessment, safety planning, and follow-up—so your chart clearly shows reasonable care and clinical judgment (key to meeting the standard of foreseeability in suicide risk cases).
+ICANotes helps clinicians turn best-practice suicide care into a repeatable, well-documented workflow — from validated screening to structured assessment, safety planning, and follow-up — supporting the kind of clear, consistent documentation that's associated with demonstrating reasonable care and sound clinical judgment.

 - Built-in, customizable templates let you embed validated screeners (e.g., C-SSRS/ASQ) and route positive screens to a SAFE-T–style assessment with required fields for ideation, intent, plan, behaviors, access to means, and risk/protective factors.